Pursuant to Bylaw 15254

 Filing a Complaint with the Integrity Commissioner

-If you believe a Councillor has contravened the Council Code of Conduct, you may make a written complaint to Council Services Committee, care of the City Clerk.
+If you believe a Councillor has contravened the Council Code of Conduct, you may make a written complaint to the Integrity Commissioner.

 Written complaints must include the following: